trendysloth/pix2pix-runway-HansHofmann/README.md

 # pix2pix-runway-HansHofmann

 A small side project exploring pix2pix, and runwayML.
-Trained a GAN using abstract expressionism art by Hans Hofmann.
+Trained a GAN using abstract expressionism paintings by Hans Hofmann.

 Model is hosted at https://curly-excited-quicksand.glitch.me/.